 Normally, you would need around an hour or so, to make nice walk around both of these, take some nice photos and enjoy the view of Arabian sea in the background.

-Not to forget, be prepared for spontaneous chats with locals who would be happy to take a selfie with you.
+Not to forget, spontaneous chats with locals are frequent.
+They will be happy to take a selfie with you.

 As the most recognizable landmarks of Mumbai, these (Gateway of India and Taj Majal Palace Hotel) should definitely be on the top of your list of the places to visit in Mumbai.